Social Icons

 Directed by Jon Stewart

 Irresistible is a bungled idea.
 A political satire with boring jokes and a wasted cast.
-The movie kept nudging you to laugh at jokes that were too awkward to be funny and then stupidly pauses at weird scenes, like a stand-up comedian waiting for a laugh, from an unfunny joke.
+The movie kept nudging you to laugh at jokes that were too awkward to be funny, then stupidly paused at weird scenes, like a stand-up comedian waiting for a laugh after an unfunny joke.

-The smart twist ending which caught me off guard to be honest, was not enough to save this movie.
-Even though it was a welcome treat after a long boring ride, the movie is still a ride I rather not have embarked on.
-Also, the twist was not a strong redeeming factor that will make me recommend this film.
+The smart twist ending, which caught me off guard to be honest, wasn’t enough to save the movie.
+Even though it was a welcome treat after a long, boring ride, it still wasn’t enough to make me recommend this film.
+The twist just wasn’t a strong enough redeeming factor.

-The plot starts like being hit on the head with the same old thing, a man (Jack played by Chris Cooper) gets up and tries to defend the immigrants in his town at a town hall meeting.
-His defense was classic, went viral and caught the attention of a democrat political strategist who believed he can spin him to win the state from the republicans.
+The plot starts with the same old thing: a man (Jack, played by Chris Cooper) gets up and tries to defend the immigrants in his town at a town hall meeting.
+His defense goes viral and catches the attention of a Democratic political strategist who believes he can spin Jack into winning the state from the Republicans.

-Here is where the movie then delves into a wormhole clichés, one of which is rural people are not as smart as the suit and tie people of the city.
-Here the movie does not fail to paint this idea which is trapped in the mind of the political strategist Gary (Steve Carell), who believes he can mold the town and get them to switch sides from the republican mayor.
+This is where the movie delves into a wormhole of clichés, one of which is that rural people are not as smart as the suit-and-tie people from the city.
+The movie doesn’t fail to reinforce this idea, which is trapped in the mind of the political strategist, Gary (Steve Carell), who believes he can mold the town and get them to switch sides from the Republican mayor.

-Jack wanted Gary to be the one heading things in his town and not bring in just any hack.
-Gary stays behind and as soon as they get on board, the republican party also sends in their person who happens to be Gary’s nemesis, Faith.
-Faith is played by Rose Byrne who is hardly in this movie mind you, so if you are a huge fan get ready to be disappointed because the main person that fit the role of leading lady in this movie is Mackenzie Davis who plays Diana, Jack’s daughter.
+Jack wants Gary to be the one heading things in his town, not just any hack.
+Gary stays behind, and as soon as they get on board, the Republican Party sends in their person—who happens to be Gary’s nemesis, Faith.
+Faith is played by Rose Byrne, who’s hardly in the movie.
+So, if you’re a huge fan, get ready to be disappointed.
+The main person who fits the role of the leading lady in this movie is Mackenzie Davis, who plays Diana, Jack’s daughter.

-Faith brought with her big money and so Gary too had to go and bring in big money so that they can match what the republicans are throwing into this race.
-Now, all these things happen across a bunch of well known supporting cast.
-And it occurs to be spread like butter over too much bread (LOTR quote) making the movie thin, and it felt like a supposed thirty minute sitcom episode stretched for over one and half hour.
+Faith brings with her big money, so Gary also has to bring in big money to match what the Republicans are throwing into this race.
+All this happens across a bunch of well-known supporting cast members.
+It occurs to be spread like butter over too much bread (a LOTR quote), making the movie feel thin, like a supposed thirty-minute sitcom episode stretched over an hour and a half.

 The movie is written and directed by Jon Stewart.
-My summary is: this movie is best left unseen.
-If you have not heard much about it, is because there is little to nothing to say about the movie.
-The movie was meant to get a wide release, but instead due to the pandemic you can only see it on VOD.
-I will advise you save your money.
+My summary: this movie is best left unseen.
+If you haven’t heard much about it, it’s because there’s little to nothing to say about it.
+The movie was meant to get a wide release, but due to the pandemic, it’s only available on VOD.
+I’d advise you to save your money.

 0 comments: